 The Thirteenth Floor was more episodic in nature than Monster or The Dracula File (although there was a continuing thread running throughout).
 The stories, which were normally two issues long, played out pretty similarly: Max would observe one of his residents being menaced by a variety of thugs, unreasonable bailiffs, cowboy plumbers etc and, rather than just inform the police, he would wait until they entered his elevator and then take them to a hidden floor which didn’t show up on the building plans (“Don’t be stupid, buildings don’t have a floor thirteen” the bully would cry, “++Oh but I assure you this one does++” Max would smugly retort).

-Although seemingly populated by zombies, spiders, city bankers (!) and even the Grim Reaper himself, the eponymous floor was, in fact, an advanced virtual reality suite designed to put the miscreant face to face with their greatest fear – and this would normally culminate in the malefactor doing one of three things: turning over a new leaf, running away in terror-induced insanity or dying from a shock induced heart attack in the elevator (and Max would alert his controller with an oh-so-innocent “++There has been a terrible tragedy in the lift++”).
+Although seemingly populated by zombies, spiders, city bankers (!) and even the Grim Reaper himself, the eponymous floor was, in fact, an advanced virtual reality suite designed to put the miscreant face to face with their greatest fear – and this would normally culminate in the malefactor doing one of three things: turning over a new leaf, scarpering in fear-laden insanity or dying from a terror induced-heart attack in the elevator (and Max would alert his controller with an oh-so-innocent “++There has been a terrible tragedy in the lift++”).
 The running thread through each of these stories was a copper who cottoned on to the fact that a lot of people were dying in the elevator of Maxwell Tower.

 Like Monster, Max’s adventures carried over to Eagle and ran for a good while longer.